dbwest/ezminingrig/README.md

 ## Caveat

 I am not a financial advisor.
-I can not make you rich.
+I'm not going to make you rich.
 I can help you learn things.
 Do this with no warranty and no guarantees.

 ## Why?